 Now there is a new threat to manuscripts.
 Humidity and mildew are threatening the fragile nature of the writings – what saved them before had saved them in many ways.
 Now, other outside elements are working to destroy them.

 This occasion is the time it to write about it now before it is too late.
-So they are.
+So reporters are.

 And for those looking for symbiosis in such decisions, during that aforementioned Bosnia conflict another treasure — the Sarajevo Haggadah – was hidden with much false speculation fed to the media as to its whereabouts.
 The manuscript survived in an underground bank vault, a fact not revealed until after the war.
 Throughout the war, various stories as its location, its destruction and its unknown status were floated in the media.
 Sometimes even reporters have to be kept in the dark.